Health Benefits of Fermented Foods

 SHOT OF PICKLE JUICE FIRST THING

-Incorporating Fermented Foods at Lunch
+Incorporating Fermented Food at Lunch

 Simply garnishing your plate with a pickle is certainly an easy way to achieve a probiotic-rich midday meal, but getting more creative helps sustain good lifelong habits.
-Here are a few ways to get your ferments in at lunch hour:

 CHOPPED PICKLES IN YOUR SALADS